 Step 3: Click on the box that next to Shortcut key, and then choose the keyboard shortcut that you want.

-How to assign a keyboard shortcut for Snipping Tool of Windows 10
+How to create a keyboard shortcut for Snipping Tool of Windows 10 and Windows 8.1

 Step 1: Find the Snipping Tool by clicking on the Start Menu, and then select All Apps.
 Click on the Windows Accessories and then right-click on the Snipping Tool >> More >> Open file location.